Animal worship: Crow/raven

 The Raven is the chief deity of the Tlingit people of Alaska.
-All over that region it is the chief figure in a group of myths, fulfilling the office of a cultural hero who brings the light, gives fire to mankind, and so on (Thomas 1911, p.
-51).
+All over that region it is the chief figure in a group of myths, fulfilling the office of a cultural hero who brings the light, gives fire to mankind, and so on.
 A raven story from the Puget Sound region describes the "Raven" as having originally lived in the land of spirits (literally bird land) that existed before the world of humans.
 One day the Raven became so bored with bird land that he flew away, carrying a stone in his beak.
 When the Raven became tired of carrying the stone and dropped it, the stone fell into the ocean and expanded until it formed the firmament on which humans now live.

 In the creator role, and in the Raven's role as the totem and ancestor of one of the four northwest clan houses, the Raven is often addressed as Grandfather Raven.
 It is not clear whether this form of address is intended to refer to a creator Raven who is different from the trickster Raven, or if it is just a vain attempt to encourage the trickster spirit to act respectably.

-Together with the eagle hawk the crow plays a great part in the mythology of southeastern Australia (Thomas 1911, p.
-51).
+Together with the eagle hawk the crow plays a great part in the mythology of southeastern Australia.
 Ravens also play a part in some European mythologies, such as in the Celtic and Germanic Religions, where they were connected to Bran and the Morrigan in the former and Woden in the latter.

 Hawk

-North Borneo treated the hawk as a god, but it was technically the messenger of the people's Supreme God (Waterbury 1952, p.
-62).
-There were rituals that involved the hawk when the natives wished to make decisions about certain events, such as journeys from home, major agricultural work, and war (Waterbury 1952, p.
-62).
+North Borneo treated the hawk as a god, but it was technically the messenger of the people's Supreme God.
+There were rituals that involved the hawk when the natives wished to make decisions about certain events, such as journeys from home, major agricultural work, and war.
 In North Borneo we seem to see the evolution of a god in the three stages of the cult of the hawk among the Kenyahs, the Kayans, and the sea Dyaks.
 The Kenyahs will not kill it, address to it thanks for assistance, and formally consult it before leaving home on an expedition.
 It seems, however, to be regarded as the messenger of the supreme god Balli Penyalong.
 The Kayans have a hawk god, Laki Neho, but seem to regard the hawk as the servant of the chief god, Laki Tenangan.
 Singalang Burong, the hawk-god of the Dyaks, is completely anthropomorphized.
-He is the god of omens and ruler of the omen birds, but the hawk is not his messenger.
-For he never leaves his house.
-Stories are, however, told of his attending feasts in human form and flying away in hawk form when all was over (Thomas 1911, p.
-52).
+He is the god of omens and ruler of the omen birds, but the hawk is not his messenger for he never leaves his house.
+Stories are, however, told of his attending feasts in human form and flying away in hawk form when all was over.

-According to Florance Waterbury, hawk worship was universal (Waterbury 1952, p.
-26).
-This particular bird was "a heavenly deity; its wings were the sky, the sun and moon were its eyes" (Waterbury 1952, p.
-26).
+According to Florance Waterbury, hawk worship was universal.
+This particular bird was "a heavenly deity; its wings were the sky, the sun and moon were its eyes".